NOAA-OceanExploration/WaterColumnHighlighter/README.md

     ```

 2.  **Install the package and dependencies:**
     This command uses the `setup.py` file to install the `owl_highlighter` package and all required libraries listed therein.
+It's recommended to use a virtual environment (like venv or conda).
     ```bash
+    # Optional: Create and activate a virtual environment
+    # python -m venv venv
+    # source venv/bin/activate

     pip install .
     ```
     For development purposes (allowing changes in the code to be reflected without reinstalling):